i-Krypt/Quotes/README.md

 2.If you have git Use this command git clone * to clone the project.

-3.Run ng serve from your terminal
+3.Run ng serve from your terminal.

 Live Demo
 To view the page click on the link below